 The Pros and Cons of Carnegie Mellon

-What is Carnegie Mellons’s reputation?
+What is Carnegie Mellon’s reputation?

 “world-class technology” “leader in AI” “stellar CS and robotics” “top-ranked undergrad business school” “amazing arts programs for drama, music, architecture, and writing” “located on the edge of Pittsburgh” “insanely difficult” “crushing workload” “not much social life” “no school spirit” “lots of overworked, depressed students” “highly-motivated MIT rejects” “tons of international students” “amazing job prospects after graduation”

-Carnegie Mellon is a private, mid-sized university with 7,500 undergraduates that’s located in the shady, student-friendly neighborhood of Oakland on the outskirts of Pittsburgh, PA.
+Carnegie Mellon is a private, mid-sized university with 7,500 undergraduates that’s located in the leafy, suburban neighborhood of Oakland on the outskirts of Pittsburgh, PA.
 It’s primarily known as a leading STEM university, with top-ranked CS, engineering, and AI programs that rival MIT, Caltech, Stanford, and UC Berkeley.
 But it’s equally impressive in the arts, and features some of the nation’s top-rated programs for drama, fine arts, music, architecture, and creative writing.

 Tech innovation… at a cost.

-CMU is known for always being on the cutting-edge of what’s next.
+CMU is known for being on the cutting-edge of what’s next.
 The school was the first to offer a standalone major in Artificial Intelligence, and its AI program ranks #1 in the nation.
 It also ranks #1 in cybersecurity.
 In addition, CMU’s Robotics Institute (RI) is frequently ranked as the largest and most advanced robotics research center in the world, specializing in everything from driverless cars to humanoid robots to space robotics.

 The Pros of Carnegie Mellon…

 #1: Artificial Intelligence — Many people believe AI is poised to revolutionize our world, including everything from designing pharmaceuticals to picking stocks to exploring space.
 If you’re looking to pursue AI, or combine it with other disciplines, CMU offers arguably the best program in the nation.
+Its AI program is currently ranked #1 in the nation, compared with MIT (#2), Stanford (#3), UC Berkeley (#4), and Georgia Tech (#5).

-#7: Global Diversity — CMU attracts the best and brightest from around the world, and about quarter of students are international, which is about double the percentage you’ll find at other leading private universities like the Ivy League.
+#7: Global Diversity — CMU attracts the best and brightest from around the world, and about 25% of students are international, which is about double the percentage you’ll find at other leading private universities like the Ivy League.

 #8: StuCos — StuCos (short for “Student College”) are student-led classes that allow undergraduates to share their eclectic passions.
 You can take these classes for credit, they’re all Pass/Fail, and they encourage peer-to-peer learning in an interactive, informal setting.
 Topics range from “The Art and Business of Sneaker Design” to “The Science of Superheroes.”

-#9: Pittsburgh — The city of Pittsburgh may not be as dynamic or walkable as New York, Boston of Austin, but there’s plenty to do, it’s affordable, it’s got great sports, and it’s a fast-emerging tech hub (CMU and NVIDIA recently announced exciting plans to collaborate on a joint research center for robotics, autonomy, and AI).
+#9: Pittsburgh — The city of Pittsburgh may not be as dynamic or walkable as New York, Boston or Austin, but there’s plenty to do, it’s affordable, it’s got great sports, and it’s a fast-emerging tech hub (CMU and NVIDIA recently announced plans to collaborate on a joint research center for robotics, autonomy, and AI).

 The Cons of Carnegie Mellon…

 #1: Lack of Social Scene — CMU is known for being a “work hard/work hard” school, meaning it’s all work and no play.
 There are some fraternities, but mostly students just work all the time, leading to frequent mental health issues.
+CMU competes in Division III athletics, and is probably best known for football, women’s golf, and men’s cross-country and track, but it’s not a “rah-rah” university with a lot of school spirit.

 #2: Nerdy Reputation — As a STEM school, CMU is known for attracting a lot of “nerdy” introverted, socially-awkward types.
 Unfortunately, there isn’t a lively social scene like you might find at University of Michigan or Cornell to help pull these students out of their shell.
 If you go here, you’re going to have to create your own fun.